Borgward 1500 RS: Hillclimb championship with well-known drivers

 With the new vehicles, Borgward took part in particular in the European Hill Climb Championship, which was held again in 1957.
 Drivers were Hans Herrmann, Giulio Cabianca, Joakim Bonnier, Eberhard Mahle and Maurice Trintignant.
 Herrmann became Vice Mountain Champion.

 A disadvantage of the Borgward RS from the beginning was the higher weight compared to the cars of the competition.
 Therefore, in 1958, one received a body made of Elektron, an alloy of magnesium and aluminum, instead of aluminum.
 This saved 25 kg.
 To improve the aerodynamics, there was a rear attachment ("backpack") developed by the aircraft designer Henrich Focke, which could be attached or removed as required, but was firmly integrated into the body of the Elektron car.

 The 1958 season was relatively successful with two wins and second place for Joakim Bonnier and third place for Hans Herrmann in the Euro Hill Climb Championship, but Borgward Porsche was defeated in six hill climbs.
 The drivers continued to criticize the driving characteristics of the Borgward RS.

 Borgward engine in Formula Two

 At the end of 1958, Borgward withdrew from racing in view of only moderate success and because the costs were too high.
 However, the now powerful and stable engine was to be further developed with a view to future series engines and used in foreign Formula 2 cars.
 As early as October 1958, Stirling Moss the Borgward RS back in October 1958 and was impressed.
-In early 1959, a supply agreement was signed between Borgward and the British Racing Partnership, which fitted its Cooper T51 racing cars with Borgward engines.
+In early 1959, a supply agreement was signed between Borgward and the British Racing Partnership (BRP), which fitted its Cooper T51 racing cars with Borgward engines.
 The head race fitter and Borgward test driver Fritz Jüttner took over the maintenance of the units.
 However, the engagement ended at the end of the same year.
 The engine now made 153-155 hp at 7300 rpm.
 Moss had won four Formula 2 races with the Borgward engine, Chris Bristow two.